 Am I missing something here or is this actually not a hard problem?
 I see a couple of issues off the bat, neither of which seem troublesome.

 1> file permissions.
 I'd imagine lots of installations will get file permission exceptions if Solr tries to write the file out.
 Well, do a chmod/chown.

 2> screwing up the system maliciously or not.
 I don't think this is an issue, this would be part of the admin handler after all.

 Does anyone have objections to the idea?
-And how does this fit into the work that Steve Rowe has been doing?
+And how does this fit into the work that Not used by Steve Rowe has been doing?